 Returns NULL when all values are NULL

-sql copy
+sql

-⚠ Anti-Pattern — Confusing STDDEV with STDDEV_SAMP
+⚠Anti-Pattern— Confusing STDDEV with STDDEV_SAMP

 STDDEV computes the population standard deviation (divides by N), while STDDEV_SAMP divides by N-1 for sample correction.